 Local and Nitrous Oxide

-- With IV there’s a risk of them overextending your jaw, causing TMJ pain for along time or even permanent damage.
+- With IV there’s a risk of them overextending your jaw, causing TMJ pain for a long time or even permanent damage.
 If you’re awake, you can communicate to your dentist about how wide open you can keep your jaw—preventing TMJ pain from overextension (somewhat common after these procedures).

 - You’ll feel a little pressure (but no pain).

-- You’ll be awake and hearing noises.
+- You’ll be awake and hear noises.